pqk314/cs338final/README.md

     - In db all we do is create the datase docker container. web
     - In web he have our main frontend.py file that runs all our frontend.
 We also have tutorial_executer.py which executes the tutorial.
 Then we have our static resources such as images and css in the static directory.
 Finally, we have our html templates in the templates directory.

+Code from other Team
+- The code from the other Team is in web/frontend.py and is indicated in the comments.